AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 ```
 We refer to [/doc/Usage.txt](/doc/Usage.txt) file for the usage of command line options.

+## 2.4.
+Other Examples

+See [examples/cpp_models](examples/cpp_models) for more model examples.
+We implemented the cpp models for Tiger [3], Rock Sample [2], Pocman [4], Tag [5], and many other tasks.
+It is highly recommended to check these examples to gain a better understanding on the possible implementations of specific model components.

 ## 3. Creating a World
 For DESPOT to communicate with external systems, we need an interface to establish the connections.
 In the DESPOT solver package, we provide a *World* abstract class ([despot/interface/world.h](../include/despot/interface/world.h)) to serve as the interface between DESPOT and external systems.